JordanTBHTechnologies/AdBlock/Explanations.md

 > We host some of our other content on this domain (i.e GTA V Jobs, Knowledgebase ect).

+  -  itv.com/hub

+> We have added ITV Hub (Player) to the filter as it's a requirement to view ITV Hub content with Adblock.

 See?
 No nasty susprises!
 We only allow approved domains, for example like in our [search results].